katerebekah/books-r-us/library-menu.md

 ### Step 3
 Build a Patron class.

-A Patron has a name (first name and last name), a unique library card number, a list of checked out books, and a way to see if a patron can check out an additional book.
-A patron can only checkout 5 books at one time.
+A Patron has a name (first name and last name), a library card number, a list of checked out books, and a way to see if a patron is allowed to check out more books.

+BUSINESS RULES:
+* Library card numbers must be unique
+* A patron can only have 5 books checked out at one time

 ### Step 4
 Build a Library class.